Haus3master/TWRP_alps_FRT/README.md

 6. Your built recovery image will be located in "out/target/product/FRT/recovery.img

-Credits to @sebaubuntu for twwrpdtgen - which helped create the device tree
+Credits to @sebaubuntu for twrpdtgen - which helped create the device tree